-- 49. The presence of metabolites of two Prohibited Substances, i.e. dehydrochlormethyltestosterone (turinabol) and tamoxifen, has been established in 2016 in the sample 1843807 that the Athlete provided on 16 August 2008, upon the occasion of the 2008 Olympic Games. - 50.
-Dehydrochlormethyltestosterone (turinabol) is an anabolic steroid.
+- 49. The presence of metabolites of a Prohibited Substances, i.e. dehydrochlormethyltestosterone (turinabol), has been established in 2016 in the sample 1846133 that the Athlete provided on 20 August 2008, upon the occasion of the 2008 Olympic Games. - 50.
+The substance detected is an anabolic steroid.
 It is listed in the WADA 2008 Prohibited List and in all subsequent lists. - 51.
-Tamoxifen is a selective estrogen receptor modulator (SERMs).
-It is listed in the WADA 2008 Prohibited List and all subsequent lists under S4. - 52.
-The Disciplinary Commission is satisfied that the sample which has been re-analysed by the Laboratory is unequivocally linked to the Athlete and that no relevant departure from the WADA International Standards occurred. - 53.
-Whilst the Athlete does not indicate whether she accepts or contests the analytical results, she does not bring forth any element, which could put the validity of the results in question. - 54.
+The Disciplinary Commission is satisfied that the sample which has been re-analysed by the Laboratory is unequivocally linked to the Athlete and that no relevant departure from the WADA International Standards occurred. - 52.
+Whilst the Athlete declares to not accept the analytical results, she does not bring forth any element, which could put the validity of the results in question. - 53.
 The Disciplinary Commission thus finds that the Athlete has in any event committed an anti-doping rule violation pursuant to Art.
-2.1 of the Rules consisting in the presence of two Prohibited Substances in her body. - 55.
+2.1 of the Rules consisting in the presence of a Prohibited Substance in her body. - 54.
 In addition, the Disciplinary Commission finds that an anti-doping rule violation would also be established if the circumstances are considered in the perspective of art.
-2.2 of the Rules. - 56.
-The Disciplinary Commission observes that the nature of the substances which were found in the Athlete's sample is consistent with intentional use of Prohibited Substances specifically ingested to deliberately improve performance.
-The fact that metabolites of dehydrochlormethyltestosterone (turinabol), which is a "classical" doping substance was found, supports this consideration. - 57.
-The finding of a second Prohibited Substance, i.e. tamoxifen, also supports this conclusion. - 58.
+2.2 of the Rules. - 55.
+The Disciplinary Commission observes that the nature of the Prohibited Substance, which was found in the Athlete's sample is consistent with intentional use of Prohibited Substances specifically ingested to deliberately improve performance.
+Turinabol is indeed a "classical" doping substance widely used as such. - 56.
 The consequences of an anti-doping rule violation under the Rules are limited to consequences in connection with the 2008 Olympic Games.
 They are set forth in Art.
-8 and 9 of the Rules and are the following. - 59.
+8 and 9 of the Rules and are the following. - 57.
 In application of Art.
 8.1 and/or Art.
-9 of the Rules, the results achieved by the Athlete at the Women's shot put event in which she ranked 3rd during the 2008 Olympic Games shall be annulled, with all resulting consequences (notably withdrawal of medal, medallist pin, diploma etc.). - 60.
+9 of the Rules, the results achieved by the Athlete at the Women's hammer throw event during the 2008 Olympic Games shall be annulled, with all resulting consequences (notably withdrawal of medal, medallist pin, diploma etc.). - 58.
 In application of Art.
 9.3 of the Rules, the further management of the consequences of the anti-doping rule violations and in particular the imposition of sanctions over and above those related to the Olympic Games 2008 shall be conducted by the International Association of Athletics Federations ("IAAF").